Explore Azure Monitor Azure Cosmos DB insights

 View from an Azure Cosmos DB resource

-- Once you've navigated to your Azure Cosmos DB account, in the Monitoring section select Insights (preview) or Workbooks to perform further analysis on throughput, requests, storage, availability, latency, system, and account management.
+After you've moved to your Azure Cosmos DB account, in the Monitoring section, select Insights (preview) or Workbooks.
+Now you can perform further analysis on throughput, requests, storage, availability, latency, system, and account management.

 Time range

-By default, the Time Range field displays data from the Last 24 hours.
-You can modify the time range to display data anywhere from the last 5 minutes to the last seven days.
-The time range selector also includes a Custom mode that allows you to type in the start/end dates to view a custom time frame based on available data for the selected account.
+By default, the Time Range field displays data from the last 24 hours.
+You can modify the time range to display data anywhere from the last 5 minutes to the last 7 days.
+The time range selector also includes a Custom mode.
+Enter the start/end dates to view a custom time frame based on available data for the selected account.

 Insights overview